-Outside Professional Activities, compensated or uncompensated, and regardless of financial interest, are defined as those activities that may or may not fallare within a faculty member's area of professional, academic expertise and that may advance or communicate that expertise through interaction with industry, the community, or the public.
+Outside Professional Activities, compensated or uncompensated, and regardless of financial interest, are defined as those activities that are related to a faculty member's area of professional, academic expertise and that may advance or communicate that expertise through interaction with industry, the community, or the public.
 Outside additional teaching as described in APM - 671-10-a-(2)-(a) is included in this definition.
-For Categories II and III, o-Outside professional activities are distinct from non-professional activities, i.e., activities that are part of the faculty member's private life and are not expressly governed by University regulations or by the guidelines on outside professional activities.
-For Category I, outside professional activities include certain activities performed for a non-University of California party regardless of whether they fall within a faculty member's area of training or professional expertise.
+Outside professional activities are distinct from non-professional activities, i.e., activities that are part of the faculty member's private life and are not expressly governed by University regulations or by the guidelines on outside professional activities.
 Outside professional activities must not interfere with a faculty member's professional obligation to the University.